teerapap/grunt-protractor-runner/README.md

 * framework `string`: Limited support for using mocha as the test framework instead of jasmine.
 * cucumberOpts `object`: Cucumber framework options object to be passed to the test, e.g. require, tags and format
 * mochaOpts `object`: Mocha test framework options object to be passed
+* beforeLaunch `string`: You can specify a file containing code to run once configs are read but before any environment setup.
+This will only run once, and before onPrepare.
+* onPrepare `string`: You can specify a file containing code to run once protractor is ready and available, and before the specs are executed.
+If multiple capabilities are being run, this will run once per capability.

 #### options.output
 Type: `String`